Frequently Asked Questions

 The Green Connection Environmental Recognition Program promotes the reduction of greenhouse gas emissions by distinguishing vessels that comply with the highest environmental performance standards.
 The program consists of: The Green Connection Award and the Environmental Premium Ranking.

-The Panama Canal Authority (ACP) has established a program to recognize the environmental performance of those users and vessels that exceed the environmental parameters established by the International Maritime Organization (IMO).
-This recognition program called “Green Connection Award” uses as reference the efficiency and design of ships, fuel efficiency measures and emissions reduced by the use of the Panama Canal Route.
+The Panama Canal established a program to recognize the environmental performance of those users and vessels that exceed the environmental parameters established by the International Maritime Organization (IMO).
+This recognition program called “Green Connection Award” uses as reference the efficiency and design of ships, fuel efficiency measures and emissions reduced by the use of the Panama Canal route.

 The Green Connection Award recognizes transiting vessels with a good environmental performance that comply with the following:

 Every vessel that voluntary enters into ESI program, have their program certification and validity period.
 However, the costumer could send the vessel IMO number or the ESI certification and we can verify at ESI database: http://www.environmentalshipindex.org/Public/Ships.
-The recognition consist on the delivery of an acknowledgment plaque to the ship.
+The ships will be recognized with an acknowledgment plaque.

 Yes, it is correct and the Panama Canal has been included as an ESI incentive provider.
 We can highlight the following ESI aspects: